alpacanonymous/project1/README.md

 * *What are the genres of these films?*
 * *Which films and genres are the most popular?*
 * *Is there correlation between genre and profit?*
+* *What is the relationship between genre and vote average?*

 ## Data Understanding & Analysis